 Namakam and Chamakam

 The Namakam is a prayer to Rudra to forget about his avenging fierce and fearful form.
 It consists of the peacefulness and blessings we get got from the prayer.
 We pray him to regulate blessings in life.
 This is considered best among the mantras in the Panchakshari Mantra.
-In the second Anuvaaka, it consists of two sukthaas of part of nature in the medicinal herbs.
-It consists of two Sukthaas and identified with the personality over eons of time and the roles.
+The second Anuvaaka, consists of two sukthaas of part of nature in the medicinal herbs.
+It consists of two Sukthaas and is identified with the personality over eons of time and the roles.

 The Meaning of Om Rudraya Namah